emagiz/emdocs/howto/upgrade-to-artemis.md

 2.3) eMagiz runtime 5.0.0 or higher: it requires Java 8.
 Start updating your runtimes now by downloading the latest version of the runtime from the eMagiz portal if you have on-premise installations or update to latest cloud template .

-2.4) enable the Releases functionality in the deploy phase: you need to have this widget enabled in order to firstly make a release of your current CREATE phase (which is fully hornetQ at the moment) to have a safe hornetQ backup of the Create phase in case there will be any problems while upgrading to Artemis.
+2.4) enable the Releases functionality in the deploy phase (this can be done by contacting your partner contact): you need to have this widget enabled in order to firstly make a release of your current CREATE phase (which is fully hornetQ at the moment) to have a safe hornetQ backup of the Create phase in case there will be any problems while upgrading to Artemis.

   **When you think you meet these requirements, ask your partner manager to allow the migration.**